LinkWellNodes/Documentation/docs/services/Development-Services.md

 ### Miscellaneous smart contracts

-* For support with miscellaneous smart contracts, a development fee of **150 USD / hour** applies (payment in cryptocurrency preferred).
-Please feel free to [contact us](https://linkwellnodes.io/#contact-us "Contact LinkWell Nodes") with the relevant details of your request.
+* For support with miscellaneous smart contracts (ie, non-Chainlink related), a development fee of **150 USD / hour** applies (payment in cryptocurrency preferred).

 :::info
 **Ready to get started?**